truelockmc/streambert/README.md

 ---

 ## Setup & Run
+Option 1:
-1. Use a prebuilt Binary from [Releases](https://github.com/truelockmc/video-downloader/releases/latest)
+Use a prebuilt Binary from [Releases](https://github.com/truelockmc/video-downloader/releases/latest)

+Option 2:
-2. Build it yourself
+Build it yourself
 ```bash
 # 1. Open a terminal in the Code Folder, then install dependencies:
 npm install